 The Computer Networking Technology program prepares students for a variety of career opportunities including the networking field.
-CNT classes prepare students for Cisco CCNA and CCNP certification tests, Microsoft MCSE and MCSA tests, and CompTIA Net+, Security+ and A+ tests.
+CNT classes prepare students for Cisco CCNA certification tests, Microsoft MCSE and MCSA tests, and CompTIA Net+, Security+ and A+ tests.
 Constantly evolving and modernizing classes include targeted skills training in Emerging Technologies like Wireless, VoIP, VPN, Computer Forensics, Incident Response, Network Security and OS Hardening.
 Many of these subjects have become basic required knowledge even in other career fields.
 Students in Business, the Sciences, Arts and Administration of Justice will all need skills in network technologies to excel in their fields.
-The Certifications for Achievement and Career Certifications provide quick paths to validate training in today's important tech knowledge areas.
+The Certificate of Achievement and Career Certifications provide quick paths to validate training in today's important tech knowledge areas.
 The program also includes an AS degree in Network Security Administration.
-This degree incorporates the latest in Emerging Technologies and skills employers are seeking.
+This degree incorporates the latest in emerging technologies and skills employers are seeking.

-- · Degrees:

-- o AS Network Security and Administration
+• AS - Network Security and Administration

-- · Certificates of Achievement:

-- o Cisco Network Associate
+Cisco Network Associate

-- Career Certificates:
+Career Certificate:

-- o Computer Desktop OS Security
+- Computer Desktop OS Security

-- o Computer Forensics Examiner
+- Computer Forensics Examiner

-- o Computer Network Administration (Microsoft)
+- Computer Network Administration (Microsoft)

-- o Computer Network Technician
+- Computer Network Technician

-- o Emerging Technologies

-- o Network and Wireless Security
+- Network and Wireless Security

-- o TCP/IP Network Analysis